andrewjunyoung/symboard/README.md

 **If you study math, you can type math symbols.
 If you're bilingual, you can type in your other language.
 If you study linguistics, you can type linguistics notation.**

+## How?

-There are 2 ways to achieve this:
+There are 2 ways to type:
-1. Type characters by using graphically similar characters
+1. Type-by-shape: Type characters by using visually similar characters
-2. Make users memorize 1 romanization system for all scripts, and have them learn a few exceptions for each script
+2. Type-by-sound: Type characters by how they sound

-We use a universal romanization scheme based on phonetics, which maps to the letters in every other alphabet.
-Diacritics can be found near or above graphically similar characters, so that ȧ = a + .
+We use a universal sound system (romanization), which maps to the letters in every other alphabet.

+Any combining characters, like the accent marks in á and ä, can be found above graphically similar charcters, so that ȧ = a + .

 Therefore, if i want to type russian but i don't know how to write it, that i can close my eyes and type russian.
 I'd type "andrej" and get "андрей".

 ### Design tenets